koke1997/bankarstvo/README.md

 1. **Run the Application**: Ensure the application is running by executing `python app.py`.
 2. **Open the GitHub Pages**: Open your web browser and navigate to `https://koke1997.github.io/bankarstvo/index.html`.
 3. **Explore the Improvements**: The GitHub Pages now includes a navigation bar, a user feedback section, and a recent transactions section.

+## **Improved Documentation Page**

+The documentation page has been improved to provide a more comprehensive overview of the project, including detailed descriptions and examples for each endpoint, similar to Swagger or Postman documentation.

+### **Accessing the Improved Documentation Page**

+To access the improved documentation page, follow these steps:

+1. **Run the Application**: Ensure the application is running by executing `python app.py`.
+2. **Open the Documentation Page**: Open your web browser and navigate to `http://localhost:5000/docs`.
+3. **Explore the Documentation**: The documentation page now includes detailed descriptions and examples for each endpoint, similar to Swagger or Postman documentation.